stasostyk/stasostyk/README.md

 * Here are my Hackathon 🏅 [devpost](https://devpost.com/stasostyk) projects!
 * IB Student 🧪 developing explicitly integrated physics engine for Math IA and a tuned mass damper for Physics IA (public soon)

-> My dream is to study computer escience in the United States where I see most potential in my learning career.
+> My dream is to study computer science in the United States where I see most potential in my learning career.
 However, I am unable to fund my education there.
 If by any chance you consider aiding me in the process, whether it be financially or otherwise, I would be honoured and more than thankful!
 I would love to hear from you in my email below :)

 If you enjoy my projects please reach out to me at <a href="mailto:s.ostyks@gmail.com">s.ostyks@gmail.com</a> in English, Spanish, or Polish.